Primarily Hyperactive-Impulsive Type ADHD Treatment for Adolescents Near Dallas, Texas

 Medication

-Stress Management/Mindfulness and Relaxation Techniques
+Stress Management and Mindfulness and Relaxation Techniques

 Dialectical Behavior Therapy (DBT) is another helpful tool for teenagers with ADHD, especially for managing intense emotions and impulsivity.
 DBT teaches emotional regulation, distress tolerance, and mindfulness skills, offering practical tools to improve your teen’s decision-making and help them respond more thoughtfully in challenging situations.

-Cognitive Behavioral Therapy (CBT)
+Cognitive-Behavioral Therapy (CBT)

 BasePoint Academy Accepts health Insurance